Sid-Bhatia-0/SimpleCollisions.jl/README.md

 ```
 struct Manifold{T}
     penetration::T
-    axes::Axes{T}
+    normal::SA.SVector{2, T}
     contact::SA.SVector{2, T}
 end
 ```

-Here the `axes` field contains the collision tangent and normal.
-The `x_cap` field of this `axes` corresponds to the collision tangent and the `y_cap` field corresponds to the collision normal.
+Here the `normal` field corresponds to the collision normal.
 A `Manifold` object is calculated with respect to the frame of reference of the first body (first argument). **It is important to note that manifold generation for a collision assumes (wherever needed) that the two objects are indeed colliding.**

 ## Physics